-Some fast facts about Sheikh Zayed Grand Mosque
+Some Fascinating Fast Facts About Sheikh Zayed Grand Mosque

 - Sheikh Zayed Grand Mosque is the largest mosque in the UAE and can hold up to 40,000 worshippers.

 - The mosque was commissioned by, and named after, the first president of the United Arab Emirates, Sheikh Zayed bin Sultan Al Nahyan, who passed away before the mosque’s completion.
 The mausoleum of the late Sheikh Zayed is located beside the mosque on the north side.

 - The design of the Sheikh Zayed Mosque was inspired by Persian, Mughal and Moorish mosque architecture and took more than 3,000 workers from 38 construction companies to build.

 - My research (googling) hinted that it cost in excess of $500 million to complete.

 - There are seven crystal chandeliers made by Faustig (from Munich, Germany) situated inside the halls and foyers including the largest ever chandelier to be found in a mosque – it weighs approximately 12 tonnes!

 - The mosque is free to enter and you don’t need tickets.

 - General visiting times are Saturday-Thursday 9am to 10pm.
 The mosque is closed to tourists (but open to worshippers) on Friday mornings.
 It reopens for tourists after 4.30pm.
 Note that during the month of Ramadan visiting hours are from 9 a.m. to 2 p.m. with the mosque closed all day Friday.